How to Mute and Unmute Sound in Windows 11

 Summary

-Muting your sound in Windows 11 is easy using the Taskbar, keyboard shortcuts, or the Volume Mixer for specific apps.
+Muting your sound in Windows 11 is quite simple using the Taskbar, keyboard shortcuts, or the Volume Mixer for specific apps.
 If you face persistent issues, checking your audio drivers is the best first step.
 For more details, visit the official Windows 11 Sound Settings page.

 This often happens due to conflicting audio drivers or a faulty keyboard mute key.
 Check your Device Manager for driver updates or ensure no physical keys are stuck.
 Sometimes, third-party communication apps like Zoom or Teams may automatically adjust your volume settings during calls.